eparlato/testcontainers-wiremock-demo-ts/README.md

 Tests require Docker.
 Each integration test file spins up its own containers — this is intentional and mirrors the duplication smell present in the Java workshop fixture.

-## Intentional smells

-This codebase is the "before" state for a refactoring workshop.
-Expect:

-- A repository wrapper around the ORM with mixed responsibilities.
-- A distinct persistence type (`TodoEntity`) leaking into one test file.
-- Fire-and-forget async on `POST /todos/hn` that forces tests to poll.
-- Three test files declaring their own containers inline; one file uses a shared helper.
-- Hardcoded title strings in the e2e UI test.
-- Scattered `// TODO` comments left as conversation starters.